-Please be advised, Accurate Appraisal LLC will begin providing assessment services to the Village beginning on January 1, 2023.
-Thank you for your patience during this transition.
+Please be advised, Accurate Appraisal LLC began providing assessment services to the Village on January 1, 2023.

 For changes to mailing addresses, please contact Xenia Ramos at X.Ramos@wfbvillage.gov

 The Assessor is responsible for setting the value of all property within the Village to determine the taxable value of real and personal property.
 Currently the Village contracts with Tyler Technologies to provide assessing services.

 The function of the Assessor's Office is to assure the equitable distribution of the total tax burden within the Village.
 It does not determine the total amount of revenues to be raised.
 In other words, the assessment process assures that each property bears its fair share of the tax burden - no more, no less.

 The Village Assessor must be certified by the State Department of Revenue.
 Certification is obtained by completing tests that check for knowledge of assessment law, construction techniques, forms of depreciation, and mathematical skills.

 Recertification is required once every three years and is based on proof of continuing education in the assessment profession.
 The certification guidelines are found in the Wisconsin Property Assessment Manual and Chapter 70 of the Wisconsin Statutes.

 Property Record Card